DLP-LoRA: Efficient Task-Specific LoRA Fusion with a Dynamic, Lightweight Plugin for Large Language Models: Introduction

 Recent advancements in Large Language Models (LLMs) such as LLaMA 3.1~\citep{dubey2024llama}, Qwen 2.5~\citep{qwen2.5}, and Gemma 2~\citep{team2024gemma} have led to robust and superior performance across multiple benchmarks~\citep{muennighoff2022mteb,llm-perf-leaderboard,open-llm-leaderboard-v2}.
 These models have demonstrated remarkable capabilities in diverse areas, including code generation~\citep{qwen}, mathematical reasoning~\citep{ahn2024large}, and question answering~\citep{achiam2023gpt}.
 Despite these achievements, fine-tuning all parameters of such large models for specific domains remains resource-intensive and time-consuming.

 Parameter-Efficient Fine-Tuning (PEFT) methods~\citep{houlsby2019parameter,xu2023parameter} address this challenge by enabling the fine-tuning of a small subset of parameters, thereby improving performance in various applications like multi-task learning~\citep{xu2024meteora,kong2024lora}, multilingual summarisation, and transfer learning~\citep{whitehouse-etal-2024-low,zhao2024adamergex}.
-One prominent PEFT approach is Low-Rank Adaptation (LoRA)~\citep{hu2021lora}, which fine-tunes low-rank matrices to capture domain-specific knowledge and merges them with pre-trained LLM backbones.
+One prominent PEFT approach is Low-Rank Adaptation (LoRA)~\citep{hu2021lora}, which fine-tunes low-rank matrices to capture domain-specific knowledge and merges them with pre-trained LLMs.

-To enhance the multi-task learning capabilities of LLMs, several methods have been proposed to fuse task-specific LoRAs, including MoLE~\citep{wu2024mixture}, S-LoRA~\citep{sheng2023s}, and LoRAHub~\citep{huang2023lorahub}.
-These approaches primarily use learnable gating networks or automatic loading mechanisms to combine multiple LoRAs.
-For instance, MeteoRA~\citep{xu2024meteora} introduces a token-level gating router network applied to all attention and MLP layers for dynamic LoRA fusion.
+To enhance the multi-task learning capabilities of LLMs, several methods have been proposed to fuse task-specific LoRAs, including Arrow~\citep{ostapenko2024towards}, LoRAHub~\citep{huang2024lorahub} and MeteoRA~\citep{xu2025meteora}.
+These approaches primarily use learnable gating networks or multiple iterations to adapt and combine multiple LoRAs.
+For instance, MeteoRA~\citep{xu2024meteora} introduces 7 token-level gating networks to all attention and MLP layers for dynamic LoRA fusion.

 However, most of these methods lack the ability to dynamically fuse LoRAs based on contextual prompt inputs during inference.
-They either require manual selection before combining LoRAs or necessitate additional fine-tuning when tasks change.
+They either require manual selection before combining LoRAs or necessitate additional fine-tuning of embedded gating networks when new tasks are introduced.
 Moreover, existing LoRA mixture strategies like MeteoRA focus on token-level Mixture-of-Experts (MoE) gating across all attention heads and MLP layers, which significantly increases inference time for next-token generation.
-Observations from prior studies~\citep{xu2024meteora,lin2024teamlora,muqeeth2024learning} indicate that within the same sentence of a task, the same LoRA is consistently assigned to each token.
+Observations from prior studies~\citep{xu2025meteora,lin2024teamlora,muqeeth2024learning} indicate that within the same sentence of a task, the same LoRA is consistently assigned to each token.
 This suggests that token-level LoRA MoE might be unnecessary and computationally inefficient.